-- Driven by a strong work ethic and the ability to take initiative.
+- Driven by a strong work ethic and commitment to Adiós Barbie’s mission

-In order to be considered for an internship, applicants must submit:
+To be considered for the fellowship, applicants must submit:

 - A resume

-- A writing sample of 300–800 words on a topic relevant to the work of Adios Barbie
+- A 500-word writing sample on a topic relevant to the work of Adios Barbie

 Applicants are encouraged (but in no way required) to submit:

 - Examples of previous related work (i.e. links to websites, portfolios)